A proposal for measuring photon temporal coherence in continuum radiation: Introduction

-With the insight provided by quantum mechanics, we can look upon the continuum radiation from a normal chaotic source as, actually, a mixture of pure states, with each pure state expandable in terms of the complete orthonormal set of photon number states, the Fock states.
 Now, just as the wavelength of a photon from a distant source is increased by $(1+z)$, so is its temporal coherence.
-Thus, it was with this in mind that we considered that a technique for estimating the temporal coherence of photons in continuum radiation would be similarly useful as that of spectral line measurements.
-However, as we shall see, such a novel technique may prove more powerful for understanding the physical processes of the source and, as such, it would also be useful in the laboratory.
+Thus, it is interesting that, quantum mechanically, continuum radiation is seen as a mixture of photons, more rigorously, as a mixture of pure states.
+It is with this in mind that we considered that a technique for estimating the temporal coherence of photons in continuum radiation could be similarly as useful as that of spectral line measurements.
+However, since the physics is not as simple as that for the central wavelength of a spectral line, such a novel technique may prove more powerful for understanding the physical processes of the source and, as such, it would also be useful in the laboratory.
 Indeed, for fundamental physics, it would further promise a new empirical means of exploring the nature of continuum radiation.

-Specifically, our proposal then is for an experimental technique which is able to measure the temporal coherence of a subset of states in the continuum radiation, a subset defined by photon energy.
-This would normally mean the use of a light filter to separate out the photons with this energy.
-But, for such experiments, there is the conventional wisdom that with incident continuum radiation it is only possible to measure the temporal coherence of the passband of the spectral filtering apparatus used.
-Thus, it would seem that such a proposal as ours is, unfortunately, not possible.
-Consequently, a completely separate, yet brief, section, Sec.~5, discusses this issue.
+Our proposal then is for an experimental technique to measure in the optical the temporal coherence of a subset of states in the continuum radiation, a subset defined by photon energy.
+Normally, to select out such a subset, an optical filter would be used.
+But, in that case, there is the conventional wisdom that with incident continuum radiation it is only possible to measure the temporal coherence of the passband of the spectral filtering apparatus used.
+It would seem then that such a proposal as ours is, unfortunately, not possible.
+Consequently, we devote a completely separate brief section, Sec.~\ref{conundrum}, to addressing this conundrum.

-In Sec.~2, we present the basic physics behind our experimental proposal, which we also theoretically justify in the quantum mechanical discussion in Sec.~3.
-This is followed in Sec.~4 with a consideration of the experimental constraints.
-As we have just noted, we address in Sec.~5 an apparent contradiction with the conventional wisdom about such experiments.
-Sec.~6 proposes an actual initial experiment, which would also constitute a `proof of principle' test of our technique.
-We discuss some practical considerations for the technique in Sec.~7.
-As an illustration of its potential for astronomy, where our own personal interests lie, some interesting astronomical prospects for its use are presented in Sec.~8.
-Finally, Sec.~9 contains some brief conclusions.
+In the main section of our paper, Sec.~\ref{empbasis}, we present the empirical basis for a slightly modified double-slit experiment for measuring the photon temporal coherence.
+This is followed in Sec.~\ref{constraints} with a consideration of the experimental constraints.
+We have just mentioned Sec.~\ref{conundrum}.
+Sec.~\ref{popexp} proposes an actual initial experiment, opening the way to developing the technique for its present use in both astronomy and the laboratory.
+Finally, we present in Sec.~\ref{conclusions} some brief conclusions.